 Hello there, are you planning your holidays in Greece and you‘re not sure where to go and what to do?
 Don’t worry!
 We’ve got you!
-Greece is a wonderful country full of gorgeous beaches, an impeccable nightlife and of course, tasty food.
+Greece is a wonderful country full of gorgeous beaches, impeccable nightlife, and of course, tasty food.
 We know choosing an island in Greece to visit is difficult as there are so many beautiful spots that seem like true heaven on earth.
-That’s why we’ve created a ‘10 Days Greek island holidays itinerary’ which includes 2 days in Paros, 3 days in Tinos, a short day in Athens and to top it off, 3 days in Kefalonia.
+That’s why we’ve created a ‘10 Days Greek island hopping itinerary’ which includes 2 days in Paros, 3 days in Tinos, a short day in Athens and to top it off, 3 days in Kefalonia.

 The ‘10 Days Greek Island Holidays itinerary’ was made from our own experience on the islands and because of the incredible time we had, we decided to create a travel guide to give you ideas and recommendations during your stay in Greece.